Lycosaurus/Vcheck---custom_PCB_and_Arduino-Nano/README.md

 - The main Signal Process Unit (SPU) PCB is housed in a thermoplastic enclosure that houses the connectors/switches, batteries (4AA, 1x9V, or 2x9V), as well as a window for the 16x2 LCD display.
 - The processor is a Arduino Nano, which can be upgraded to an Arduion Nano Every, as the SPU is socketed to accept either of these two devices.
 - Calibration amplitude and angle calibration can be performed by the user
 - This is a DIY project, where you build and maintain/calibrate your unit.
-You have access to the full schematics, component BOM and software.
+You will have access to the full schematics, component BOM and software.